It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Then come March, with most of Canada still blanketed by snow, Victorians celebrate the city’s annual Flower Count.

-(Can you think of anything more gentle fun than to count flowers?)
+(Can you imagine anything more delightful than counting flowers?)

 Best gardens in Victoria, BC

-While there are many Victoria, BC, gardens to visit, the following seven are the most popular.
+While there are many Victoria gardens to visit, the following seven are the most popular.
 (They’re our favorites too).

 1) Butchart Gardens